Oliver-makes-code/FennecConfig/README.md

 key1: string = "value"
 key2: number = 15

+# Keys can also be quoted, to include more than just A-Z0-9$
+"Hello, World!" = 15

 # Nested key/value objects
 someNest { # Note, no equal sign is needed
     key1: string = "owo"